FAQ for Nonprofits

 What information should I be collecting for reporting and forms?

-We will communicate much more detail about this question soon.
-But as a baseline you should be prepared to report 2016 fundraising totals, including number of individual donors, amount raised from individual donors, number of individual donations, how many years your organization has been building an individual donor base, and approximately what percentage of your annual budget comes from individual donations.
-After News Match we’ll ask for your 2017 numbers so we can compare year-to-year.
+See the application section above for more information.
+As a baseline, be prepared to report 2016 calendar-year fundraising totals, including number of individual donors, amount raised from individual donors, number of individual donations, how many years your organization has been building an individual donor base, and what percentage of your annual budget comes from individual donations.
+After News Match we’ll ask for your 2017 calendar-year numbers so we can compare year-to-year.

 How can I get assistance with my fundraising campaign?